-They’re nervous because they’re trying to explain something about themselves that they hope their peers might find interesting or relevant or funny, but then they realize that no one in class really cares that much, except now everyone in class is staring at them not so much with genuine interest as much as with amused horror, which is making this person even more nervous because they realize that they have now talked longer than anyone else has and they can’t seem to stop themselves and oh, dear Jesus, just strike me dead now and make me shut up already!
+They’re nervous because they’re hoping to say something their peers might find interesting or relevant or funny, but then they realize − too late − that no one really cares, except now everyone is staring at them not so much with genuine interest as much as with amused horror, which is making this person even more nervous because they’ve now talked longer than anyone else and they can’t seem to stop themselves and oh, dear Jesus, just strike me dead and make me shut up already!

-Anyway, sometimes I try and explain who I am in relation to other people, so:
+Sometimes I try and explain who I am in relation to other people, so:

 Married?
 Check.
 His name is David.

 Kids?
 Check.
 Their names are Lauren and Ry.
 Both are adults.

 Stepkids?
 Check.
 We’ll let them keep their privacy.